axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/login.rst

     </ui:composition>
 ..

-Login background
+Login Background
 ----------------
-To change the default login background image, simply add or replace the image in ``configuration/applications/<APPNAME>/branding/background.jpg`` by your image.
+To change the default login background image, simply add or replace the image in ``configuration/applications/<APPNAME>/branding/background.jpg``with your image.

-Refer to :dev-url:`Engine Branding </doc/nightly/designer-guide/user-interface/branding/branding-engine.html#>` for more detail.
+Refer to :dev-url:`Engine Branding </doc/nightly/designer-guide/user-interface/branding/branding-engine.html#>` for details.

 .. tip::
-  - We recommend using an image with size is 1920x1080 pixels.
+  - We recommend using an image with 1920x1080 pixels.

-  - Images are supported with every known extension, e.g. ``.jpg``, ``.png``, ``.svg``.
-However, if there are multiple files with different extensions (e.g. a ``background.jpg`` and a ``background.png``) in the same directory, the first found will be chosen.
+  - Portal supports ``.jpg``, ``.png``, ``.svg`` extensions for background images.
+If there are multiple files with different extensions (e.g. a ``background.jpg`` and a ``background.png``) in the same directory, the first found will be chosen.

-Login error page
+Login Error Page
 ----------------

 |login-error-page|

-This page is to show error message instead of Login page when you are using external authentication and the user is not created in your application user list.
+This page is to show an error message instead of the Login page when you are using external authentication and the user is not available in your application user list.

 To replace default login error page, extend existing templates with ``ui:define name="loginErrorPage"`` to define your new login error component like below